Recognition & Sponsorship

 - Meet with a Peer Leadership Consultant (PLC)

-- The LEAD Center front desk staff will contact you via e-mail to set up the one-hour appointment at least 3 business days after your interest form has been submitted.
-Prior to the meeting, you will be required to provide a draft constitution.
+- The LEAD Center student staff will contact you via e-mail to set up the one-hour appointment at least 3 business days after your interest form has been submitted. *Please note: we will not begin processing interest forms until Tuesday, January 16, 2018.

-Once steps 1–5 are complete, groups will have RSO status for the 2017-18 academic year.
+Once steps 1–5 are complete, (Deadline Friday, February 2, 2018 at 11:59pm), groups will have RSO status for the 2017-18 academic year.
+You may work with the LEAD Center throughout the Spring 2018 semester to prepare your new RSO application for the 2018-19 registration cycle.

-If you have questions about this process, please contact us at (510) 642-5171 or firstname.lastname@example.org or schedule an appointment with one of our Peer Leadership Consultants.
+If at any point you need assistance through this process, please contact us at (510) 642-5171 or firstname.lastname@example.org.

 Being a Registered Student Organization (RSO) gives your organization official recognition by UC Berkeley while you are on campus.
 RSO’s are separate entities from the university and their programs, events, and activities do not represent the university.
 The only way to become an RSO is to register annually with the LEAD Center (registering with an academic department, finding a faculty advisor, setting up a DeCal, etc, is not the same thing.)